lfoscari/bitcoin2graph/README.txt

-The best solution would be to implement an extension of ImmutableGraph, the skeleton is in BlockchainGraph.

 ScatteredArcsASCIIGraph on the other hand simply needs a list of arcs, to make it lazy I implemented it with a custom iterator over the blockchain.